norulshahlam/spring-boot-microservices3/README.md

 ## Use case - Bank account

-We currently have 2 microservices - user and account. user-service will have user information and account service will have account information of that user like savings types and available balance.This 2 will have 1-to-1 relationship
+We currently have 2 microservices - user and account. user-service will have user information and account service will have account information of that user like savings types and available balance.
+This is a one-to-many relationship: one user can have many account.

 [![Image](./resources/user-account-db1.JPG "Deploying Spring Boot Apps to AWS using Elastic Beanstalk")](https://spring.io/projects/spring-cloud-bus)

-user-account-db1

 ## Steps